 Controversial from the start, MGM proceeded with plans to remake 1988’s Child’s Play while the creative team of the original franchise was still actively releasing films.
 To modernize the story, filmmakers did away with the idea of a serial killer possessing a doll, instead opting for a tale of artificial intelligence gone rogue.
 The massive problem with the Child’s Play remake is the hijacking of the character of Chucky.
 Simply put, there is no reason whatsoever that the name and likeness of the original 1988 character is featured in the new film other than to monetarily capitalize on a popular horror slasher.

 Not dissimilar to Robert Englund’s Freddy Krueger, Chucky (or Charles Lee Ray) was very much the product of actor Brad Dourif and a story that allowed the doll to have a personality.
 The AI doll of the remake is devoid of a human personality, so why not start fresh?
-The remake could easily have kept the title of Child’s Play and introduced a brand new killer doll to compliment a brand new story.
+The remake could easily have kept the title of Child’s Play and introduced a brand new killer doll to complement a brand new story.
 Instead, every time one of the human actors refers to the doll as Chucky it induces a cringe.
 This is not Chucky, and the film suffers from their attempt to pretend that it is.
 The undercutting of series creator Don Mancini is made exponentially worse when you realize how much better the remake would’ve been without it.

 A Nightmare on Elm Street (2010) – Refusing to Embrace the Darkness

 Remaking A Nightmare on Film Street had to be a task both enviable and unenviable.
 On the bright side, you get to retell a tentpole franchise’s story within a world that is literally without limits.
-On the other hand, you are entrusted to bring back a character who’s personality and appearance became extensively engrained with the actor who previously portrayed him, Robert Englund.
+On the other hand, you are entrusted to bring back a character whose personality and appearance became extensively engrained with the actor who previously portrayed him, Robert Englund.
 Rather than attempting to imitate, which almost never works, it’s probably best to tell a new story with a few familiar callbacks to the original.

 The sad result of this is a movie that can’t decide whether it wants Robert Englund Freddy or a new, more repulsive Freddy.
 You simply cannot give quippy one-liners to a pedophile.
 No one is laughing anymore, because the jokes are really grotesque with that sort of subtext.
-Fans that wanted the classic Freddy can no longer associate with the him, and fans that wanted a dark take on the slasher can’t take him seriously.
+Fans that wanted the classic Freddy can no longer associate with him, and fans that wanted a dark take on the slasher can’t take him seriously.
 With no one really satisfied with the outcome, we’re now over a decade later without another Nightmare entry.

 What bad remake decision would you call the biggest mistake?
 Are there any remakes you would consider “perfect”?
 What remake do you wish could be stricken from existence, banished to the depths of forgettable hell?
 Let us know over on Nightmare on Film Street’s Twitter, Instagram, and Facebook pages!
 Thanks for reading!